siddarthkrishna10/Project_Zlatan/README.md

 ![ZlatanPairPlot3_Snap](https://github.com/siddarthkrishna10/Project_Zlatan/blob/master/Code/ZlatanPairPlot3_Snap.PNG)

+This chart infact proves beyond any doubt that Zlatan has been a great player whereever he went.
+To be more elaborate; notice the vague chirality between the left and right graphs in the above pairplot.
+The left graph shows that as he appeared in more matches, he scored more goals as his goals per game ratio increases and the right graph shows that as he played in more league matches, the minutes between two goals(Minutes Per Goal) reduces; meaning he scored more frequently as the days went by.

-As his appearances increased, his rate of Goals Per Game grew while his Minutes Per Goal reduced; which is a positive thing.
-Means he scored more frequently.
-I'm sorry if I sound like a broken recorder, but this graph also seems to paint the same picture as the rest of this article.
+I'm sorry if I sound like a broken recorder, but the stats don't lie!
 Zlatan Ibrahimović has been consistent throughout his club career.

 ## Conclusion:

 I started off this piece by wondering why Zlatan had been so undervalued throughout his career and after all these graphs, it's only made that question a lot tougher to answer.
-It's an enigma as to why he wasn't big in the market and moved around a lot.
+It's an enigma as to why he wasn't big in the market and was moved around a lot.
 But nothing seems to have stopped him from scoring.
-He started in Malmö and he still banged them in constantly in Los Angeles recently.
+He started in Malmö and he still banged them in constantly in Los Angeles until recently.

+The only layman's reason I or any other knowledgeable football fan could come up with is his **age**.
+As he grew old, clubs kept selling him for a bargain price and every single time he's proven himself the player he is.
+I believe that on some level, these clubs do regret not using him to his full potential.

+As mentioned in my other project, age is a big factor when it comes to the valuation of a player.
+Young players are usually valued higher than their older counterparts even if the said old player has proven himself.
+And that's been the case with Zlatan ever since his Barcelona exit.
+Even in 2012, when Paris Saint-Germain was drowning in brand new oil money, they got him below the market value price(€21 million).

+_Andrea Pirlo_ is a great example for citing age playing a role in transfer.
+The Italian playmaker played some of his best football when he moved from A.C.
+Milan to Juventus in 2011 on a free transfer at the age of 31.
+A.C.
+Milan didn't think that Pirlo could contribute anymore with him hitting the 30s and decided not to renew his contract.
+Juventus pounced on _Il professore_ who went on to play some scintillating, if not magical, football for _The Old Lady_.

+I think this has been the case for Zlatan throughout his post-_Inter_ career.
+Every club he's been to, he's scored goals, won them accolades and yet every future club decides he isn't worth the big bucks.
+Like I mentioned earlier, it could be his age or the fact that he is a bit of a character to deal with in the dressing room...we may never know.

 _As of November 30th, his market value stands at €3.5 million.
 No one knows which league or country Zlatan Ibrahimović is planning to go next.
-But one thing's for sure...wherever he ends up, he'll end up being the spotlight...on and off the field!_
+But one thing's for sure...wherever he ends up, he'll sure be in the spotlight...on and off the field!_

 ### Sources:
 - https://www.transfermarkt.com/zlatan-ibrahimovic/profil/spieler/3455